Steve Keen: Early life and education

 Keen was born in Sydney in 1953.
 His father was a bank manager.
 Keen graduated with a Bachelor of Arts in 1974 and a Bachelor of Laws in 1976, both from the University of Sydney.
 He then completed a Diploma of Education at the Sydney Teachers College in 1977.

 In 1990, he completed a Master of Commerce in economics and economic history at the University of New South Wales.
 He completed his PhD in economics at the University of New South Wales in 1997.

 Economics

 Financial instability and debt deflation

 Most of Steve Keen's recent work focuses on modeling Hyman Minsky's financial instability hypothesis and Irving Fisher's debt deflation.
-The hypothesis predicts an overly large private debt to GDP ratio, can cause deflation and depression.
+The hypothesis predicts that an overly large private debt to GDP ratio can cause deflation and depression.
 Here, the falling of the price level results in a continually rising real quantity of outstanding debt.
 Moreover, the continued deleveraging of outstanding debts increases the rate of deflation.
 Thus, debt and deflation act on and react to one another, resulting in a debt-deflation spiral.
 The outcome is a depression.